O'Moore Creagh: Later career

+General Sir O'Moore Creagh, the C-in-C, India, and members of his staff, c.
+1910.
+Major General Douglas Haig, later a field marshal, is sat in the second row, seventh from the left.

 In 1878 he became captain of the Merwara battalion, commanding them from 1882 until 1886.
-He assumed command of the 29th (Duke of Connaught's Own) Bombay Infantry (2nd Baluch Battalion) in 1890, and was promoted to Assistant Quarter-master General in 1896.
+He assumed command of the 29th (Duke of Connaught's Own) Bombay Infantry (2nd Baluch Battalion) in 1890, and was promoted to Assistant Quarter-master General in Bombay on 7 March 1896.
 He commanded the Indian contingent during the Boxer Rebellion in China in 1900, and was in July 1901 appointed General Officer Commanding the British Force in China after the departure of General Alfred Gaselee.
 He stayed in China for several years, and a report on the field operations of the force during his first year in overall command was sent in a despatch published in the London Gazette of 21 November 1902.
 He was knighted as a Knight Commander of the Order of the Bath (KCB) in 1904 and promoted to general on 11 December 1907.
 The same year he was appointed Military Secretary to the India Office.